Nick Lawler Website

 This function is exhaustive, but it doesn’t implement exhaustiveness checking.
 Moreover it doesn’t even pass type checking.
 TS doesn’t know that you can’t go past the second return, so you get a type error complaining that the implicit final return value undefined doesn’t match the annotated return type string.

 typescript-eslint however does know that you can’t go past the second return, sort of.
 If you have no-unnecessary-conditions turned on it will correctly call out that if (x === NoYes.Yes) is redundant.
+So if is doubly messed up here.

-I would probably reach for a lookup table object in this example.
-But let’s pretend it had to stay an if, e.g. you want to leverage other narrowing conditions like !==.
+To improve this, we can easily use a switch statement instead, or use an object as const as a lookup table.
+But let’s pretend it had to stay an if, because e.g. you want to leverage other narrowing operators like !==.

 Exhaustive if